Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/monstrosity/roper.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 261, Hoard of the Dragon Queen, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Roper](2-Mechanics/CLI/bestiary/monstrosity/roper.md)
 *Source: Monster Manual p.
 261, Hoard of the Dragon Queen, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD.*